Skip to content

 How to define Segments?

 Segments are pre-defined groups of filters.
 It provides the ability to define Segments (filters) as code within the Lens YAML.
 They can be used to define repetitively used groups of filters by the stakeholders.
 Segments are defined within a Lens table’s schema.
+Utilize the sql parameter to define how a segment filters out a subset of data, ensuring the SQL expression is valid within a WHERE statement.

 An example segment declaration to create a group of commonly used state filters: